-- on key crossing points, where possible, raising the carriageway to the pavement rather than dropping the pavement to the carriageway, in order to make crossing more comfortable for everyone in society (further guidance on raised tables in 'Design for Slow Speeds' section below); - Level and shared surfaces, reducing vehicle dominance and giving pedestrians more freedom, but still accounting for the needs of the visually impaired.
+- On key crossing points, where possible, raising the carriageway to the pavement rather than dropping the pavement to the carriageway, in order to make crossing more comfortable for everyone in society (further guidance on raised tables in 'Design for Slow Speeds' section below); - Level and shared surfaces3, reducing vehicle dominance and giving pedestrians more freedom, but still accounting for the needs of the visually impaired.
 Larger areas or 'zones' of such surfaces tend to work better than small stretches; - Homezones encouraging community focused streets where children are able to play.
-Homezones work better on quieter streets and often adopt a shared-surface approach with designated on-street parking areas, planting and street trees; - Connected pedestrian networks ideally on streets used by vehicles, cyclists and widths should take account of pedestrian volumes and composition.
-For example, wider pavements will be encouraged around schools and on key routes to them;
+Homezones work better on quieter streets and often adopt a shared-surface approach with designated on-street parking areas, planting and street trees;

-- pedestrians, rather than on segregated, pedestrian only routes that can have poor natural surveillance (except in rural contexts or along greenways/ green corridors for example);
+Connected pedestrian networks - ideally on streets used by vehicles, cyclists and pedestrians, rather than on segregated, pedestrian only routes that can have poor natural surveillance (except in rural contexts or along greenways/green corridors for example); All connections should be designed to be safe and should follow the guidance in the Community Safety section.
+Connections should be overlooked, well lit and clear of planting that could impede natural surveillance and create potential hiding places.

 - Minimise obstructions on the footway;

 - No maximum width for footways

+widths should take account of pedestrian volumes and